The Waitlisted Meaning And Definition. How to Manage Waitlist Acceptances After You’ve Already Committed

 The Waitlisted Meaning And Definition.
 Let’s face it, though being waitlisted is a good thing because Your university is interested in you.
 You did receive a waitlist acceptance letter or email.
 However, it is also stressful because You have already committed, and there is a lack of stability and some uncertainty.

-Say you’ve committed to a college by the May 1st deadline, but you’re still waiting for that one or two waitlist decisions that could turn the tide.
-Many people have been asking us whether it’s possible to de-commit or retract their SIR in order to recommit and enroll at a school they’ve just been accepted to off the waitlist.
-The answer is yes, it’s very possible; however, it’s important to follow the correct order of actions to ensure a smooth transition.
+Say you’ve done your part and committed to a college by the May 1st deadline.
+However, you are still waiting for that one or two waitlist decisions that could turn the tide.
+Many people have been asking us whether it’s possible to de-commit.
+And/or retract their SIR in order to recommit and enroll at a school they’ve just been accepted to off the waitlist.
+The answer is yes, it’s very possible.
+However, it’s important to follow the correct order of actions to ensure a smooth transition.

+You can choose to move on.
+Or you may choose to wait after being waitlisted meaning this college is still where you want to go.
 Before immediately enrolling at the next university, you’ll want to wait until you near the enrollment deadline.
-This is to give yourself time to coordinate with the current university you’re enrolled for and to give your other waitlisted universities time to release their results as well.
+This is to give yourself time to coordinate with the current university you’re enrolled for.
+And to give your other waitlisted universities time to release their results as well.

 Check the College Website for Withdrawal Instructions

 Some colleges have a webpage that specifically outlines instructions on how to withdraw.
 For example, as UC Davis explains on its website, you can complete your withdrawal before classes start by making the cancellation in your MyAdmissions portal.
 Be sure to check the college website for specific instructions on how their withdrawal process works.